nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

 In this post we will learn how to draw a bubble map from excel data using **pandas** and **folium** python libraries

-The whole process can be breaked down into the follo
+The whole process can be broken down into the following tasks

 ### Draw a simple circle with location and radius
 * location - latitude, longitude location of the center of the circle